kaylynvanas/portfolio/README.md

-# Portfolio
 ## About Me
 My name is Kaylyn Van As, an informatics and data science graduate from Cape Town, South Africa.
-I compelted my Bachelors of Science in Informatics 2019, and thereafter completed a Data Science bootcamp with HyperionDev.
+I completed my Bachelors of Science in Informatics in 2020, and thereafter completed a Data Science bootcamp with HyperionDev.
 I am passionate about problem solving, science, green tech and the advancement of humankind.
-This is why I wake up motivated every morning, and this is what I would most like to do with my time.

 ## Contact Details
 **Full name:** Kaylyn Van As